Mud On The Road Car Accident Crash, Can I Claim Compensation?

 - They should keep an account of their decisions as to whether they are going to put warning signs out or clear the road, stating the reasons for their decision.

-There are a number of things to take into account that can and should be included in your claim such as:
+There are a number of things to take into account that can and should be included in your claim as special damages, such as:

-- Medical Expenses – Any costs that you have due to the result of your injury, you can claim for.
+- Medical Bills – Any costs that you have due to the result of your injury, you can claim for.
 So any prescription fees, counselling costs and such like, can be included.

 - Travel Expenses – Any costs of travelling to and from the hospital, any vehicle adaptions and any alternative travel costs would be covered.